benhutchins/dyngoose/README.md

 Elegant DynamoDB object modeling for Typescript.

 Let's face it, all good databases need good model casting.
-DynamoDB is powerful but libraries that used it were not.
+DynamoDB is powerful but libraries for it were not.
 That's where Dyngoose comes in.

 ## Getting Started